There’s no one-size-fits-all approach when you have an enlarged prostate and you’re trying to decide what to do next.

 - You are at risk for complications related to BPH, such as not being able to empty your bladder.

-Two types of medications are available to treat moderate BPH.
+Three types of medications are available to treat moderate BPH.
 Each works differently in the body, and each has its own side effects.

 The FDA requires labels on the 5-ARIs to include a warning that they may be linked to an increased chance of high-grade (or aggressive) prostate cancer.
 Medications that contain 5-ARIs include: dutasteride (Avodart, Jalyn) and finasteride (Propecia, Proscar).